Cleaning Validation Guidelines in Pharma Industry - A Complete List 2024

 Active Pharmaceutical Ingredients Committee (APIC)

-APIC Cleaning Validation Guideline is used by many organizations especially the ones that produce only raw API materials.
+APIC Cleaning Validation Guideline is used by many organizations, especially the ones that produce only raw API materials.
 APIC also revised its 2014 Guideline on aspects of Cleaning Validation in Active Pharmaceutical Ingredient plants in the year 2016 to incorporate the EMA guidance on using HBELs.
-The main changes were introduced in Chapter 4, Acceptance Criteria.
+The main changes were introduced in Chapter 4, Acceptance Criteria, focusing on cleaning validation for active pharmaceutical ingredients.

-In 2016, The APIC guidance was upaded to bring it in line with the EMA Guidance on setting the HBEL (health-based exposure limits).
-The key changes were introuced in the Chapter 4, Acceptance Criteria.
-In 2021, a further updated guidance has been published which address several comments received from the industry as well as align it better with the EMA Q&A on use of Health Based Exposure Limits (HBELs)
+In 2016, The APIC guidance was updated to bring it in line with the EMA Guidance on setting the HBEL (health-based exposure limits).
+The key changes were introduced in Chapter 4, Acceptance Criteria.
+In 2021, a further updated guidance has been published which addresses several comments received from the industry as well as aligns it better with the EMA Q&A on the use of Health-Based Exposure Limits (HBELs).

-We would recommend reading it if you looking to deep dive into the specifics of handling cleaning validation at an API manufacturing plant.
+We would recommend reading it if you are looking to deep dive into the specifics of handling cleaning validation at an API manufacturing plant, especially focusing on cleaning validation for active pharmaceutical ingredients.

 American Society For Testing and Materials (ASTM)

 ASTM E3106 - 18e1 (Standard Guide for Science-Based and Risk-Based Cleaning Process Development and Validation) is the latest document that has come out related to the Cleaning Validation Standards.
 A unique thing about these standards is that it incorporates many of the science-based, risk-based, and statistical concepts and principles introduced in the FDA’s Guidance for Industry Process Validation.
-This guide supports and is consistent with, elements from ICH Q8, ICH Q9, ICH Q10, and ICH Q11.
+This guide supports and is consistent with elements from ICH Q8, ICH Q9, ICH Q10, and ICH Q11, aligning with cleaning validation ICH guidelines.

-This standard is gradually becoming popular and, in our opinion, is really what the industry needs: science-based, risk-based and statistics-based approach to establishing a Cleaning Validation SOP.
+This standard is gradually becoming popular and, in our opinion, is really what the industry needs: a science-based, risk-based, and statistics-based approach to establishing a Cleaning Validation SOP.

 We also did receive an indication during a webinar conducted by Dr. Andrew Walsh that the following standard guides are underway:

-• Standard Practice guide for the Qualification of Visual Inspection of Pharmaceutical Manufacturing Equipment and Medical Devices for Residues
+- Standard Practice guide for the Qualification of Visual Inspection of Pharmaceutical Manufacturing Equipment and Medical Devices for Residues, ensuring thorough cleaning verification processes.

 Our belief (and hope) is that the above upcoming guides will become a must-have practical reference for any Cleaning Validation teams across the globe.